 On 15th December 2017, the European Council approved the start of the second negotiation phase for Brexit.
 In that phase, the UK and the European Union negotiate the way in which the UK will leave the EU.
 On 15th January 2019, the British parliament rejected the Brexit deal.
 As a result, there are now several possible scenarios for the next steps.
-Two of these scenarios considered for 29th March 2019: a hard or soft Brexit.
+Two of these scenarios considered: a hard or soft Brexit.
 Whatever happens, it is still important to be prepared for any possible Brexit scenario.
 But also: what could be opportunities for your company and how do you enhance your competitive advantage?
 DHL Express is prepared and will be happy to advise you.

 All about Brexit